edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 # Rewind back to milling

 My friend had a massive log in his front yard, also from an Ash tree.
-Every time I came over, I promise that next time I'd bring my chainsaw and mill it up.
+Every time I came over, I promised that next time I'd bring my chainsaw and mill it up.
 One day it finally happened.

-This was the biggest log I've done.
+This was the largest log I've done.
 My bar would definitely not make it through the full thickness.
 I no longer had the jig, and it sacrifices bar capacity anyway.

 So this time, I went freehand.
 We figured out the board spacing, used markers to draw lines on all edges, and I started cutting.